PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/programming/page-variables-and-methods/+page.md

 ## How to create page variables
-Instead of hardcoding values in the code, you in previous tutorials learned that you could put those values in page constants (or app constants) instead.
-The idea with page variables is the very same, but with the different that after a page variable has been created an assigned its value, it can later store another value, for example when the user clicks on a `Button`.
+Instead of hardcoding values in the code, you did in previous tutorials learn that you could put those values in page constants (or app constants) instead.
+The idea with page variables is the very same, but the different is that after a page variable has been created and assigned its value, it can later store another value in the page variable, for example when the user clicks on a `Button`.

-Page variables are created the same way as page constants, but we use `thisNamingConvention` for app variables instead of `THIS_NAMING_CONVENTION` (which is only used for constants).
+Page variables are created the same way as page constants, but we use `thisNamingConvention` for the variables instead of `THIS_NAMING_CONVENTION` (which is only used for constants).

 In the code below you find an example of how to create the following page variables: